urazzaq/Carousel/README.md

 # Carousel
 Carousel project

-A simple carousel using jquery and incorporated code
+A simple carousel using javascript and incorporated code